 There are a lot of pieces and parts of your porch that either aren’t the first design considerations evaluated or perhaps they are important components that you don’t notice or don’t see.
 For example, what sort of trim makes the most sense for your porch?
 This answer may depend heavily on the degree to which you want to do maintenance.
 Do you have special requirements about your screening?
 Depending on your configuration, different types of wall posts may be needed.
 What about interior ceiling trim?
 Custom lighting?
 How many ceiling fans?
 Where will they be mounted.
 If you’re a Microsoft Excel expert, you’re probably wondering if there are enough columns in a standard spreadsheet to list the options and associated pricing.
 That’s where Archadeck comes into play.
 We’ve built screened porches with a whole host of different combinations of styles, roof types, trims, posts, ceiling types, and amenities.
 We will help recommend the best configuration based on how you want to live on your new porch.

 Your porch will be part of your home

 We’ve never built two porches that are exactly alike.
 We partner with every client to design the addition to their home that uses the design, materials, shape, size, layout and amenities that are best for them.
 The moment we connect the porch to your house, it becomes part of your home and that’s something that’s more important and personal than anything that can be pulled out of a table of numbers.

-If you’re considering the addition of an outdoor fireplace – or a deck, porch, patio or other outdoor living structure – give us a call at (913) 851-3325 for a free consultation or email us at email@example.com.
+If you’re considering the addition of an outdoor fireplace – or a deck, porch, patio or other outdoor living structure – give us a call at (913) 851-3325 for a design consultation or email us at firstname.lastname@example.org.
 We look forward to your call.